 This action stops Microsoft Security Essentials from detecting the item in future scans by adding it to the Allowed Items list.
 You can remove items from the Allowed Items list at any time.

 Having an active firewall is part of securing your PC.
 During setup, Microsoft Security Essentials scans the PC to determine if a firewall is active on the PC.
 If no firewall protection is present, you’ll be given the option to turn on Windows Firewall.

 Protection needs to be up-to-date to be effective.
 Dynamic signature is a way to check whether a suspicious program is bad or not.
 Before a suspicious program runs, Microsoft Security Essentials pretends to run it to determine what it’s going to do.
 This gives programs special signatures that are checked against our database of good and bad programs.
-Programs are watched even after they are approved to make sure they don’t do anything potentially harmful like make unexpected network connections, modify core parts of the operating system, or download malicious content.
+Programs are watched even after they are approved to make sure that they don’t do anything potentially harmful such as making unexpected network connections, modifying core parts of the operating system, or downloading malicious content.

 Microsoft Malware Protection Center

 Rootkits are particularly difficult types of malware to protect against, and Microsoft Security Essentials includes a number of new and improved technologies to address rootkits and other aggressive threats.

 The kernel is at the heart of your PC’s operating system.
 Microsoft Security Essentials monitors it to see if there are any attacks or harmful modifications.

 Rootkits use stealthy methods to hide themselves, and Microsoft Security Essentials has the latest anti-stealth technology to uncover them.
 For example, direct file system parsing helps find and remove malicious programs and drivers that rootkits try to sneak in.